vkaraujo/DailyCodingProblem/Readme.md

 - `solutionXXX.rb`: The Ruby script containing the solution.
 - `solutionXXX_spec.rb`: The RSpec test file for the solution.
-- `Readme.md`: A markdown file describing the problem and my approach to solving it.
+- `Readme.md`: A markdown file describing the problem.

 ## Running Tests